muzsor/universe-doc/README.md

    * SkillDamageMultiplier : `skill.levels.damageMultiplier` * `skill.levels.probability(probabilityPVP)` * `BuffSkillDamageMultiplier`

-   * BuffSkillDamageMultiplier : Damage caused by specific skills in different states. like `If it's a Silent Shot, the damage is doubled, and if it's Dark Illusion, it's removed.`
+   * BuffSkillDamageMultiplier : Damage caused by specific skills in different states.

+      * Example : *If it's a Silent Shot, the damage is doubled, and if it's Dark Illusion, it's removed.*

 </details></td></tr></table>